Contributing to GeoPandas¶

 This creates the directory geopandas-yourname and connects your repository to the upstream (main project) GeoPandas repository.

-The testing suite will run automatically on Travis-CI once your pull request is submitted.
-However, if you wish to run the test suite on a branch prior to submitting the pull request, then Travis-CI needs to be hooked up to your GitHub repository.
-Instructions for doing so are here.
+The testing suite will run automatically on GitHub Actions once your pull request is submitted.
+The test suite will also automatically run on your branch so you can check it prior to submitting the pull request.

 Creating a branch¶

-You want your master branch to reflect only production-ready code, so create a feature branch for making your changes.
+You want your main branch to reflect only production-ready code, so create a feature branch for making your changes.
 For example:

 git branch shiny-new-feature git checkout shiny-new-feature